HL7/bulk-data/input/pagecontent/export.md

 ##### Attachments

 If resources in an output file contain elements of the type `Attachment`, the server SHOULD populate the `Attachment.contentType` code as well as either the `data` element or the `url` element.
-When populated, the `url` element SHALL be an absolute url that can be de-referenced to the attachment's content.
+If the data element is not populated and the url element is populated, the url element SHALL be an absolute url that can be de-referenced to the attachment's content.

 When the `url` element is populated with an absolute URL and the `requiresAccessToken` field in the Complete Status body is set to `true`, the url location must be accessible by a client with a valid access token, and SHALL NOT require the use of additional authentication credentials.
 When the `url` element is populated and the `requiresAccessToken` field in the Complete Status body is set to `false`, the url location must be accessible by a client without an access token.